Staff Spotlight: Meet Ryan Prophet, SafeLane's newly promoted Marine Director

 In previous roles, being based offshore meant my commercial awareness was all about the data.
 Now I know a lot more about contracts, client relations, and the bidding process.

-I’ve also learnt a lot from Chas, our Marine Director.
+I’ve also learnt a lot from Chas, our former Marine Director.
 He has a lot of background knowledge and a very focused direction.

 What is the most interesting thing you’ve done at SafeLane?